Resonanz/Rust-learning/Logging.md

 # Logging

-Simplelog is what I have used: https://crates.io/crates/simplelog
+Simplelog is what I have used: https://crates.io/crates/simplelog.
+Notes on Simplelog are at the bottom of this page.

 ## The most common way is to use the `log` crate with an implementation like `env_logger`.
 Here's how: